hamza-cskn/obliviate-invs/.github/ISSUE_TEMPLATE/bug-report-technical-support.md

 ---

-# Issue
-Explain issue.
+Explain issue here.

-# Checklist
+### Checklist
 Ensure you've done everything in this list before submitting the issue.
 (Just put the 'X' char between brackets.)

-[ ] I explained the expected behavior.
+- [ ] I explained the expected behavior.
-[ ] I explained current behavior.
+- [ ] I explained current behavior.
-[ ] I shared console outputs or I said there is no output.
+- [ ] I shared console outputs or I said there is no output.
-[ ] I do not assume that people already know what I am doing.
+- [ ] I do not assume that people already know what I am doing.